diodechain/diode-docs/content/docs/Using/share-a-file-or-folder-via-web-browser.md

 ![](/uploads/image-53.png)

-To see the files, open the Diode Drive application, go to your Zone, and then click the "Open" icon:
+To see the files, open the Diode Collab application, go to your Zone, and then click the "Open" icon:

 ![](/uploads/image-54.png)

-Or, alternatively, you can open the folder by clicking the Zone name in the Diode Drive menu drop-down
+Or, alternatively, you can open the folder by clicking the Zone name in the Diode Collab menu drop-down

 ![](/uploads/image-55.png)